arabyalhomsi/tic-tac-toe/README.md

 ## Review

-check this link for all the changes I added: [diff](https://github.com/arabyalhomsi/tic-tac-toe/compare/main...feedbackfruits)
+Check this link for all the changes I added: [diff](https://github.com/arabyalhomsi/tic-tac-toe/compare/main...feedbackfruits)

 ## How to run the app

-- clone the project
+- Clone the project
-- do `git checkout feedbackfruits`
+- Do `git checkout feedbackfruits`

 - Inside `frontend`, run the following commands:
   - `npm install`